adbar/htmldate/README.md

 Versions prior to v1.8.0 are under GPLv3+ license.

-## Author
+## Context

-Initially launched to create text databases for research purposes, this project continues to be maintained, but its future development depends on community support.
+Initially launched to create text databases for research purposes at the Berlin-Brandenburg Academy of Sciences (DWDS and ZDL units), this project continues to be maintained, but its future development depends on community support.

-If you value this software or depend on it for your product, consider sponsoring it or contributing to its codebase.
+If you value this software or depend on it for your product, **consider sponsoring it or contributing to its codebase**.
 Your support will help maintain and enhance this popular package, ensuring its growth, robustness, and accessibility for developers and users around the world.

-Reach out via the software repository or the `contact page <https://adrien.barbaresi.eu/>`_ for inquiries, collaborations, or feedback.
+Reach out via the software repository or the [contact page](https://adrien.barbaresi.eu/) for inquiries, collaborations, or feedback.

 Extracting and pre-processing web texts to meet the exacting standards